sigstore/docs/content/en/security.md

 * Fulcio MUST publish all certificates to the log.
 * Clients MUST NOT trust certificates that are not in the log.

-As a result, users can detect any misissued certificates.
+As a result, users can detect any misissued certificates (detection).
-Combined with Rekor's signature transparency, artifacts signed with compromised accounts can be identified.
+Combined with Rekor's signature transparency, artifacts signed with compromised accounts can be identified (auditability).

-_Note: Fulcio itself does not monitor the certificate transparency log; clients (like Cosign) are responsible for verifying a certificate is in the log._
+_Note: Fulcio itself does not monitor the certificate transparency log; users are responsible for monitoring the log for unauthorized certificates issued to their identities._

 **Short Lived Certificates**